notaryproject/specifications/trust-store-trust-policy-specification.md

 **Authenticity** : Guarantees that the artifact was signed by an identity trusted by the verifier.
 Its definition does not include revocation, which is when a trusted identity is subsequently untrusted because of a compromise.

 **Authentic timestamp** : Guarantees that the signature was generated when the certificate was valid.
-It also allows a verifier to determine if a signature must be treated as valid or not based on whether the signature was generated before or after the certificate revocation.
+It also allows a verifier to determine if a signature must be treated as valid or invalid based on whether the signature was generated before or after the certificate revocation.
 In the absence of an Authentic Timestamp, a signature is considered invalid if the signing certificate or chain is either expired or revoked.

 - **NOTE**: `notation` RC1 will generate trusted timestamp using a TSA when the signature is generated, but will not support verification of TSA countersignatures.
 Related issue - [#59](https://github.com/notaryproject/roadmap/issues/59).